9 Factors that Impact Your Auto Shipping QuoteOctober 10, 2019

 Based on this information, you might want to purchase additional coverage that will help you reclaim the full value of your car in case anything happens to it in transit.
 The cost of additional coverage will also affect your overall car shipping quote.

 Seasonality is another factor that will affect the cost of shipping your car.
 As with most industries, there are high and low seasons in the car shipping industry.
-It tends to be much more expensive to Shipping your car during winter is more expensive than it is in the summer.
+It tends to be much more expensive to ship your car during winter than it is in the summer.
 This is mainly because the regular trucking lane tends to get affected by snow and ice, resulting in more dangerous road conditions.

 In addition, winter is snowbird season – when retirees flock to the southern states like Texas and Florida for warmer weather.
 So there’s an immense increase in traffic during this period, which hikes up your auto shipping quote.
 Even during the summer, you might find that it costs more to ship your car between Memorial Day and Labor Day.